/*replace exisiting header phone area with number between a tags*/

 Pursuing a Personal Injury Action for a Bus Accident

 Regardless of whether you are entitled to No-Fault benefits for a bus accident, you can still pursue a personal injury action if your injuries were caused by someone else’s negligence.
 No-Fault will cover your medical costs up to $50,000 and 80% of lost wages up to $2,000 a month — this may not adequately compensate you for your injuries.
 In a personal injury action, you

 may be able to recover damages for pain and suffering, emotional distress, and loss of consortium in addition to medical expenses and lost wages.

 It is essential to be aware that filing for No-Fault benefits is an entirely separate process from filing a personal injury claim.
 If your accident involves an MTA, NYCTA, NICE, or another city bus, you must file a notice of claim within 90 days to preserve your right to pursue a personal injury action, even if you filed a No-Fault claim with that company’s insurance carrier.
 In addition, for personal injury actions involving a city bus, you only have one year and 90 days to commence an action.

 Contact an Experienced New York Personal Injury Attorney

 If you were in a bus accident, you should contact a personal injury attorney immediately who can protect your legal rights and advise you of your legal remedies.
 A personal injury attorney can help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of bus accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.